-Public school teaching certification while earning an undergraduate degree at Trinity, via the consortial program with University of Saint Joseph in West Hartford, CT
+Public school teaching licensure while earning an undergraduate degree at Trinity, via the consortial program with University of Saint Joseph in West Hartford, CT.

 3.)
 Other areas may include: Early Childhood Education (PreK-3), Special Education (K-12)

-Some courses must be taken at Trinity College when available (such as Ed 200: Analyzing Schools, Psyc 295: Child Development, Psyc 236: Adolescent Psychology).
+Four Trinity courses align with USJ licensure courses and must be taken at Trinity when available (such as Ed 200: Analyzing Schools, Psyc 295: Child Development, Psyc 236: Adolescent Psychology, and Educ 218: Special Education).

-Trinity students interested in applying to the USJ certification program should first contact the Director of the Educational Studies Program at Trinity (Professor Jack Dougherty via email
+Trinity students interested in the USJ licensure program should first contact the Director of the Educational Studies Program at Trinity (Professor Jack Dougherty: automatically book an appointment on his calendar

-or phone 860-297-2296).
-Then, a second appointment may be made with the USJ Certification Officer and advisor for Trinity students (Jill Mack via email
+, or email firstname.lastname@example.org).
+Then, a second appointment may be made with the USJ Licensure Officer and advisor for Trinity students (Jill Mack via email

 •selection of appropriate academic major (at Trinity)